docarray/docarray/docs/tutorials/add_doc_index.md

 That process can be broken down into a number of basic steps:

-1. Create a new class that inherits from `BaseDocumentIndex`
+1. Create a new class that inherits from `BaseDocIndex`
 2. Declare default configurations for your Document Index
 3. Implement abstract methods for indexing, searching, and deleting
 4. Implement a Query Builder for your Document Index